kumu/docs/guides/markdown.md

 * Cookies
 * Marshmallows
 ```
+Looks like:

+* Milk
+* Cookies
+* Marshmallows

 ```
 1. California
 2. Texas
 3. New York
 ```
+Looks like:

+1. California
+2. Texas
+3. New York

 ## Links within your account
 We also support linking to elements, connections and loops (even other maps in your account) using the following format: